TeeDan205/SQL-KMS-file_Documentation/README.md

 ### ✍️ Dataset Description

 - **Source**: The data was provided by the incubator hub for the purpose of the hackathon and final Examinations of my data analysis program by the organization.
 The dataset contains two .csv files information scraped from 2009 to 2012, including:
+   - **KMS orders Table:** Containes 8,400 records of orders with 21 ttributes including
      - Order details: Order_ID, Order dates, price and quantities
-   - Customer details: Names, Province, segment and Region
+     - Customer information: Names, Province, segment and Region
-   - Product: category, sub-category, name, container, base margin, etc.
+     - Product details: category, sub-category, name, container, base margin, etc.
-   - Each row of the KMS file and order_Status file represents a unique product, with order_Id
-     - Total Records: 8,400 in KMS file and 573 in the order_status file.
-     - TotalFields: 21 columns in KMS files and 2 columns in the order_status file.
+     - Financial metrics.
+   - **Order_Status Table:** Contains 573 records of returned orders.
+Each record has an order_id nd the status 'returned'.
+Orders not present in this table are considered not returned.

  ### 🧰 Tools Used

-   1. SQL (For data querying)
+   1. Microsoft Structured Query Language (SQL) Server Management Studio (For database management and query execution)
-   2. Github Markdown for documentation
+   2. Github Markdown for documentation in the repository.

+### 🧑‍🔬 Methodology

+In the initial phase of the data cleaning and preparation, the following actions were performed;
+   - ⏳ **Data Acquisition and inspection:** The data was loaded and the total number of records and fields were confirmed to be the same from the source.
+   - 🧹 **Data Type formatting:** The data Type for each of the 21 attributes were ensured they are the correct data type.
+The order_id was changed to VarChar and made the primary key, order_date in DATE, sales, shipping_cost, discount, unit_price and profit in decimal (10,2) data Type.